 So, you have purchased your new home, congrats!
 The next step - the process of renovating your purchase into your dream home - is going to be a one hugely rewarding, albeit often times stressful one.
 Here are some potential budget-busting issues to take note before you embark on your journey, save yourself some blood, tears and sweat later on.

-1. Conduct a Building Inspection
+1. Conduct an Inspection (early)

 It is recommended to have a licensed home inspector inspect a new home before purchasing or during early phases of construction when more of the house is visible.
 Due to the complexity of the house structure and many facets needed to work in tandem, a professional walk-through and assessment is important and ensures a peace of mind.

 Here are some examples of common issues found during inspection:

 Cracks in floor/walls